Northern Ireland Council for Voluntary Action: Projects

 Community Leadership Programme: The International Fund for Ireland’s (IFI) Community Leadership Programme, delivered by NICVA, is a training and learning programme which aims to strengthen the leadership capacities of groups.
 Through increased leadership skills, the Programme aims to assist groups in the development of sustainable, social, economic and community relations regeneration in disadvantaged areas.

-Social media

-NICVA engages in the use of social media to promote its own work and that of the wider voluntary and community sector and has an established presence on sites such as Facebook, Twitter and YouTube.

 NICVA President

 Kenneth Branagh became honorary president of NICVA in 2001, cementing a relationship of fifteen years.

 Supporting NICVA helps it to support more than 5,000 other voluntary and community organisations in Northern Ireland through essential advice, training, information and policy work.

-The Belfast born, Oscar nominated actor, writer and director has demonstrated his support for NICVA many times in the past; offering his new films for charity premieres, making personal visits to boost fundraising, and promoting the work of the voluntary and community sector in Northern Ireland.
+The Belfast-born, Oscar-nominated actor, writer and director has demonstrated his support for NICVA many times in the past.
+He has offered his new films for charity premieres, making personal visits to boost fundraising and promoting the work of the voluntary and community sector in Northern Ireland.

-Sister Councils
+Sister organisations

-The equivalent infrastructure and representative body for voluntary sector organisations in Wales is WCVA, in Scotland is the Scottish Council for Voluntary Organisations, SCVO and in England is NCVO or National Council for Voluntary Organisations.
+The equivalent infrastructure bodies for voluntary organisations in other parts of the UK are: